 Why do we want to double check the food cold room temperatures?

 It is always good to double check the operation of your critical food safety equipment.
 Simply relying on a display unit may cause food safety issues related to stored food if the temperature display unit is faulty.
+It will also help determine if your equipment is required to be recalibrated.

 Easily verify the food cold room temperature